rokcarl/sitescrawler/README.md

 ## Possible improvements

-* Make sure the company name is correct and properly capitalized.
+* Make sure the company name is correct by contacting another companies listing data source.
+* Generalize the parser into a carousel parser.
 * Extend the parsing to companies from other subpages like https://scale.com/customers and https://www.deel.com/case-studies.